Which functional group is present in the compound CH3-COOH? | Study Prep in Pearson+

 Recognize that the -COOH group is a common functional group in organic chemistry.

-Recall the characteristics of common functional groups: Alcohol (-OH), Ketone (C=O within carbon chain), Aldehyde (C=O at the end of carbon chain), and Carboxylic acid (-COOH).
+Recall that the -COOH group is known as the carboxyl group, which characterizes carboxylic acids.

-Note that the -COOH group consists of a carbonyl (C=O) and a hydroxyl (-OH) group attached to the same carbon atom.
+Differentiate this from other functional groups: ketones contain a C=O group bonded to two carbons, aldehydes have a C=O bonded to at least one hydrogen, and alcohols contain an -OH group without the carbonyl carbon.

-Conclude that the functional group present in CH\_3-COOH is a Carboxylic acid.
+Conclude that the functional group present in CH\_3-COOH is the carboxylic acid group.

 Watch next